 How to catch fish in Karkarook Lake

 If you plan to fish with bait from the banks then good options include powerbait in bright colours, worms, maggots, live minnows and mudeye.
 Either on a light running sinker rig, paternoster rig or suspended from a float.
 We have seen many trout and perch caught using these baits and methods.
 A simple yet effective fishing rig here is to thread a small running sinker through the mainline shown in blue, which is usually around 8 pounds.
 Then tie a medium swivel to the end allowing the sinker to run up the mainline freely.
 Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
 Finished with a hook.
-I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, however, you can also use small treble style hooks which is a better setup if you using bread.
+I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms.

 Recommended baits Karkarook Park Lake